 - Part exchange: Part exchange schemes offer downsizers the opportunity to trade in their house against the value of a new build property bought from a developer or builder.
 These can be particularly advantageous to those who are struggling to find a buyer or simply wish to eradicate the time and stress of a protracted move.
 In addition, some developers will offer perks such as paying the buyers stamp duty, provide white goods or pay moving costs.
 However, property valuation offers often equate to a lower than achievable market price, new build homes invariably decrease in value and properties with structural defects or a short lease are usually ineligible.
 In addition, most homebuilders will only consider homes worth up to a certain amount of the new build value (usually around 70-75%), so downsizers will have to take on a more expensive property.

 When should I downsize

-There is no right time, but there may be another life event that triggers you thinking about downsizing, such as retirement, the final payment on your mortgage or moving nearer to grown children and grandchildren.
+There is no right time to downsize to a smaller home, but there may be another life event that triggers you thinking about downsizing, such as retirement, the final payment on your mortgage or moving nearer to grown children and grandchildren.
 It makes sense to consider downsizing before you get too old, as the accumulated stress, hassle and sheer timescale of negotiating and completing a house move should be easier to deal with at this stage, when you are still relatively fit and healthy, as opposed to later in life when illness or mobility issues potentially start to take their toll.
 The psychological or emotional upheaval of moving from a family home, full of poignant memories, or of saying goodbye to friends and family is another significant obstacle to factor in, but the sooner you move, the sooner you are likely to make new friends and feel settled.